Denver Bicycle Accident Lawyers

-Together, Brian Weiss, and Jason Crawford have have represented more than sixty bicycle riders who were injured in auto accident collisions.
+Brian Weiss has represented more than sixty bicycle riders who were injured in auto accident collisions.

 If you have been injured on your bike, hire an attorney who is also a cyclist.

-Brian Weiss and Jason Crawford have consistent and proven results for their clients.
-In fact, they have combined verdicts and settlements for satisifed clients that exceed $5.5 Million Dollars over the last three years.
+Brian Weiss has consistent and proven results for his clients.
+In fact, he has combined verdicts and settlements for satisfied clients that exceed $5.5 Million Dollars over the last three years.

-We know all too well what it feels like to get run off the road or otherwise harassed by insensitive motorists.
+We know all too well what it feels like to get harassed or even run off the road by insensitive motorists.
 Many of our closest friends are cyclists and we have represented them in bicycle accidents throughout Colorado.

 Whether you’ve been doored, T-boned, rear-ended, right-hooked, left-hooked or even thrown from your bike by a road not fit for ordinary travel, we have the experience to help.

 We work to make Denver and other cities in Colorado safer for bicyclists.

 Pedestrian and bicycle traffic “account for about 14 percent of roadway fatalities, despite being only 10 percent of all trips”

 In addition to the need to improve livability and mobility, the United States has room for improvement on safety for nonmotorized traffic.
 According to the most recent U.S. National Household Travel Survey (2001), about 1 percent of all travel trips are by bicycle, with around 9 percent on foot.
 And yet in 2008 more than 5,000 pedestrians and bicyclists were killed on U.S. roadways.
 Thus, walking and bicycling account for about 14 percent of roadway fatalities, despite being only 10 percent of all trips.
 The 630 cyclist deaths in 2009 accounted for 2 percent of all traffic fatalities during the year.